Lemon curd is a perfect combination of sweet and tangy with a smooth creamy texture. This lemony goodness comes together in a matter of minutes!

 What Do You Put Lemon Curd On?

-Get ready for link overload!
-There are so many delicious recipes that can go under or on top of this lemon curd recipe.
-Add a little extra flavoring and sweetness to any recipe and then you will taste the flavor instantly.
+Get ready for idea overload!
+So many delicious recipes can go under or on top of this lemon curd recipe.
+Add a little extra flavoring and sweetness to any recipe, and you will instantly taste the flavor.
 Here are some ideas to help!

-- Bakery: Enjoy on scones, croissants or muffins
+- Baked Goods: Enjoy it on scones, croissants or muffins

-- Baking: Perfect for macarons filling or layering on strawberry shortcake recipes.
+- Use it While Baking: Perfect for macaron filling or layering on strawberry shortcake recipes.

-- Bread: Spread on English muffins, homemade biscuits or toast.
+- Perfect for a Spread: Spread on English muffins, homemade biscuits or toast.

 - Try it for Breakfast: Top this homemade lemon curd on waffles, or pancakes or even as a delicious filling for some crepes!

 - Add it to Dairy: Stir some in your yogurt, add it into cottage cheese, or spoon on ice cream.